JeongHyunsung/Paper-review-/HW+SW/SNN_neuromorphic/AQUA/review.md

 - Importance
 ![Importance](image-4.png)

+- Importance is originally calculated as absolute weight in previous work.
+But, if we want to consider about not only spatial-related info but also temporal-related info, activity-related term should be included in importance calculation.
+- So, utilization-related information cannot be obtained from weight directly, it requires foward pass using real data.
+Additional inference step is added from AQUA, and criteria used for pruning and rebalancing also differs.
+But LTH-based training methodology is fundamentally identical.

 #### 2.1.3.
 Expectation-based rebalancing
 - Workload computation, rebalancing criteria
 ![expectation](image-5.png)

 ### 2.2 How and Why It Works